pfiliora/WeatherApp/README.md

-# Simple Yahoo!
-Weather App Implementation
+# Simple Weather App Implementation

-As part of lecture 43 / (or 44...) we implemented a Yahoo!
-Weather map clone.
+Building a weather app while learning to use webpack method.